 A unit titled Afghanistan and The Breadwinner using this book by Deborah Ellis

 A lesson plan for grades 3-5 using this book by Katherine Paterson.
-See also Lesson Plan for Bridge to Terabithia and Bridge to Terabithia: Student Study Guide.
+See also Bridge to Terabithia Unit, Literature Circle Guide: Bridge to Terabithia, and Bridge to Terabithia: Student Study Guide.

-Four brief activities for this famous book by Carol Ryrie Brink.
+An elaborate teacher's guide for this book by Carol Ryrie Brink.
 See also Three Literary Views of the American Frontier as well as Caddie Woodlawn Discussion Guide and Extension Activities.

 of the Wild